zhenkaiwang/im2txt_attention/README.md

 bazel-bin/im2txt/download_and_preprocess_mscoco "${MSCOCO_DIR}"
 ```

-To only build some subset of the mscoco data:
-Modify your path variables in PathDefine_test.bash, then:
+To only build some subset of the mscoco data, first modify your path variables in PathDefine_test.bash, then:
 ```shell
 source PathDefine_test.bash